clucompany/cluConstData/README.md

 ## License

-This project has a dual license according to (LICENSE-MIT) and (LICENSE-APACHE-2-0).
+This project has a license according to (LICENSE-APACHE-2-0).

 <div align="left">
   <a href="https://github.com/denisandroid">